klinhle2306/Seattle-Weather/README.md

   STL Rain: https://github.com/brian-fischer/DATA-3320/blob/87e2c1a561ab4364364cfe2fd5d1e6578c147153/weather/stl_rain.csv

 4. Data Preperation: This is the process of identifying missing values and imputing datas, thus create a clean version of the dataset.
 The process includes joining datasets to identify missing values, an algorithm is performed to impute data using the average of the precipitation of the days in the years.
+The dataset is also put in a tidy format for better readibility.